 1) The requirements

 A good candidate for gestational surrogacy is a woman who not only loves being pregnant, but who also genuinely wants to help someone else build their family.
 Specifically, she should be between 21 and 43 years of age, have given birth to at least one child of her own whom she is raising or has raised.
 She will be financially stable, have support from her husband/partner and/or others close to her, and must have a history of healthy pregnancies.

-She must also be a non-smoker, have no serious medical issues, have a Body-Mass Index (BMI)) under 34.
+She must also be a non-smoker, have no serious medical issues, have a Body-Mass Index (BMI)) 32 or less.
 (Use this simple BMI calculator).
 She must be a resident of a surrogacy-friendly state (inquire).
 She should have reliable transportation; be willing to travel if necessary for screening, matching with the intended parents, and medical testing; have no criminal history; and be willing to undergo the necessary physical and psychological evaluations.
 Find out more about the requirements for becoming a surrogate mother here.